Zion Narrows Top Down Backpacking Guide

 Best Time to Travel

-The very best times to visit The Narrows is mid-April to June and late September to mid-October when the temperatures are cooler and the risk of flash floods is lower.
-But for experienced hikers, who are tuned into heat risks, it’s quite doable in June through September because the river will help cool off overheated bodies.
+The very best times to visit The Narrows are mid-April to June and late September to mid-October when the temperatures are cooler, and the risk of flash floods is lower.
+But for experienced hikers who are tuned into heat risks, it’s quite doable in June through September because the river will help cool off overheated bodies.
 It’s also a little easier in the summer because water levels are lower, rarely breaching the knees.

 Flash floods